Lake District road trip inspiration

 Blea Tarn

 The road to Blea Tarn is almost as rewarding as the destination itself.
-The Langdale Pikes reflect beautifully in the tarn, especially on calm mornings.
+The Langdale Pikes can reflect beautifully in the tarn, especially in calm conditions.

 8